-You’re out running errands, when baby feels the urge to empty his tummy of everything he’s ever eaten.
+Have you ever been out running errands, when baby feels the urge to empty his tummy of everything he’s ever eaten?

 Suddenly you find yourself in the bathroom, searching your bag for something to mop up your baby, yourself, your diaper bag, and the old lady he unloaded on at the grocery store.

 At the bottom of the diaper bag, you uncover, like an enthusiastic gold miner, an old yellowing onesie.
 Who cares that’s it’s size 3-6 and he’s 18 months!

 IT.
 WILL.
 FIT.